 Same exact corner, but in this soft gray color, the walls are a tranquil background to layers of natural toned furnishings.

-The neutrals just blend together, creating a cocoon of soft warmth in this bedroom. (for a coverlet very similar to this one pictured, and the price is amazing!)
+The neutrals just blend together, creating a cocoon of soft warmth in this bedroom.
 She casually blended just the right amount of painted furnishings with wood finished ones.
 All the trim in the upper level is painted white, so the warm wood tones compliment beautifully, as well as the original maple floors with real age distressing.

 I showed you the pair of unmatched dressers and how she cleverly painted and papered them into a coordinated set. (click here to see the dresser re-do)